armanexplorer/golden-codes/_DMS/index.md

 EOF

 # config DKIM by running this and save the output as TXT DNS record
 # !
-WARNING: IT IS ONLY FOR ONE DOMAIN, FOR MULTIPLE, CHECK THE DKIM DOCS
+WARNING: IT IS ONLY FOR ONE DOMAIN, FOR MULTIPLE, CHECK THE DKIM [Docs](https://docker-mailserver.github.io/docker-mailserver/latest/config/best-practices/dkim_dmarc_spf/#rspamd)
 docker exec -it mailserver setup config dkim domain example.com

+# Note: Don't forget to add MX record and `mail` A record for the extra domain!

 # add DMARC record with the help of some good site (https://dmarcguide.globalcyberalliance.org/dmarc)

-# add spf record
+# add SPF record

 # add some alias (seems like forwarding emails to the destination)